linkorb/realm/README.md

 * Resources
 * Fusions

-## Running the viewer
+## Web-based realm project viewer

-Run the following commands in your console:

-    git clone git@github.com:linkorb/realm.git
-    cd realm
-    composer install
-    php -S 0.0.0.0:8080 -t web/

-The Realm viewer is now accessible using your browser by navigating to [http://127.0.0.1:8080](http://127.0.0.1:8080)
+You can view Realm projects using the [realm-server](https://github.com/linkorb/realm-server).

 ## Configuration

 Realm works with "projects" containing definitions.
-To configure the viewer:

-1. copy `app/config/projects.yml.dist` to `app/config/projects.yml`
+1. copy `projects.yaml.dist` to `projects.yml`
-2. edit `app/config/projects.yml' to your situation.
+2. edit `projects.yaml` to your situation.

 You can use the `include_paths` array to specify one or more include paths that contain Realm project.
 This is used by projects that specify a `<dependency />` element in their `realm.xml` file.